GregTech6/GregTech0/README.md

-# GregTech0
+# GregTech 0
-The original Lightning Rod Addon for Singleplayer Minecraft 1.2.5.
-Requires IC2 Version 1.103.
+The original Lightning Rod Addon for Singleplayer Minecraft 1.2.5 with IndustrialCraft² 1.103.

 More Details on the Release Page https://github.com/GregTech6/GregTech0/releases/tag/v1.0.0